spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 # Get started: 1 - Set up
 There are three parts to this step:

-* Sign up for a SpatialOS account
+* Sign up for a SpatialOS account (or make sure you are logged in)
 * Set up your machine
-* Clone the repos
+* Get the GDK and the FPS Starter Project source code

 (This step is the longest of the 6 steps - the others are much quicker.)
 <br/>